Delight (Baekhyun EP): Background and release

 Baekhyun debuted as a solo artist in July 2019, with City Lights, which was commercially successful and sold over half-a-million copies in 2019.
 On April 22, 2020, it was reported that he was preparing for a second solo album and participated in various aspects of the production process.
 SM Entertainment later confirmed the statement and announced the release of Baekhyun's second EP in late May.
 On May 6, the album's title and release date were announced.

 SM Entertainment began releasing teasers and mood-sampler videos on May 12 through Exo's official social media accounts.
-On May 13, the album's notable producers were revealed, consisting of South Korean producer Kenzie, and American producers Mike Daley, Omega Deez and Colde.
+On May 13, the album's notable producers were revealed, consisting of South Korean producer Kenzie, and American producers Mike Daley, Omega, Deez and Colde.

 The album and its title track's music video were released on May 25 at 6PM KST both digitally and physically.
 On May 29, the live video for "Love Again" was released on YouTube via the SM Station channel.

 Composition

 Delight features seven songs of different R&B subgenres.
 The title track "Candy" is described as a future R&B song with addictive synth instrumentation and a trendy melody.
 Lyrically, it expresses Baekhyun's colourful charms like various tastes of candy including, cinnamon, mint, strawberry and bubble gum.
-It was written by songwriter Kenzie, while production was handled by Mike Daley, Mitchell Owens, DEEZA and Adrian McKinnon with additional arrangement by Yoo Yeong-jin.
+It was written by songwriter Kenzie, while production was handled by Mike Daley, Mitchell Owens, Deez and Adrian McKinnon with additional arrangement by Yoo Yeong-jin.

 "I wanted to take a step further and show a different side to my fans.
 I wanted to incorporate more performance, which means a lot of choreography and thinking about the visuals on stage.
 I also tried to make this album a little brighter and fresher than City Lights."

 — —Baekhyun about the main difference between his albums.

 "R U Ridin'?" is an urban R&B hip hop song with a chill trap-based instrumentation and melody with love-whispering lyrics that make you feel like you're driving through the downtown of a city.
 The third track "Bungee" is a mid-tempo R&B song with a piano melody.
 The lyrics are a metaphor for falling in love and swimming in the sea.
 "Poppin'" is characterized as an urban R&B hip hop song, with lyrics expressing the overwhelming feelings of happiness that burst out while in love.
 "Underwater" is a dreamy mid-tempo R&B song with lyrics about the feeling of ones heart submerged in an ocean of sadness after losing someone they loved, while "Ghost" is described as an alternative R&B song featuring lyrics about comparing a lover to a ghost in order to endure the hardships of separation from them.
 The last song "Love Again" is a lyrical contemporary R&B song with lyrics about longing to love a partner once more at the end of a relationship.